SiaFoundation/coreutils/.changeset/add_rpcrefreshpartialrollover.md

 # Added RPCRefreshPartialRollover

-Previously, renters had to add to their remaining allowance when refreshing a contract.
-Now, renters can set the allowance of the new contract explicitly without forcing an increase.
-This brings RPCRefresh in line with the behavior of RPCForm and RPCRenew.
+Previously, renters and hosts had to rollover all funds when refreshing a contract.
+With this change, renters can set their spendable allowance without forcing an increase and hosts only have to rollover their existing risked collateral and revenue.
+This change increases efficiency of refreshing without compromising the collateral guarantees of existing data or forcing hosts to lock additional collateral that won't be utilized.